czirkoszoltan/cpp-training/block-3b-rvalue-references.md

 };
 ```

 However, the best way to write code is to use STL containers, and to refactor all resource management to separate classes.
-This way we can avoid implementing destructors by hand.
+This way we can avoid manual implementation of destructors.